How to read a .dat file in Python

 Common errors and challenges

-• Handling file not found errors with proper checks: Trying to open a file that doesn't exist or is in the wrong directory will trigger a FileNotFoundError.
-To prevent your script from crashing, wrap your file-opening logic in a try...except FileNotFoundError block.
-This lets you catch the error and handle it gracefully—perhaps by printing a friendly message or logging the issue.
+• Handling file not found errors: A FileNotFoundError is one of the most common issues, occurring when the file doesn't exist at the specified path.
+Instead of letting your program crash, wrap your file-opening logic in a try...except block.
+This allows you to catch the error and handle it gracefully—for example, by printing a user-friendly message or trying an alternative file path.

 Handling file not found errors with proper checks